LiskArchive/lisk-legacy-docs/setup/source.md

   createdb lisk_{network}
   ```

-For the following steps,  logout from the lisk user again with `CTRL+D`, and continue with your user with sudo rights.
+For the following steps,  log out from the lisk user again with `CTRL+D`, and continue with your user with sudo rights.
 Change `'password'` to a secure password of your choice.
 ```bash
   sudo -u postgres psql -d lisk_{network} -c "alter user lisk with password 'password';"